Skip to main content

 • monetization

-The monetization strategy in this game has drawn significant criticism, particularly for its inclusion of microtransactions in a single-player experience, which many players find unnecessary and intrusive.
-While some microtransactions are purely cosmetic and can be ignored, the overall sentiment is that they detract from the game's value, with players expressing frustration over the perceived greed of the developers.
-Despite the option to bypass these purchases, the presence of microtransactions in a full-priced game has left a sour impression on many reviewers.
+The monetization strategy in the game has drawn significant criticism, particularly for its inclusion of microtransactions in a single-player experience, which many players find unnecessary and intrusive.
+While some microtransactions are cosmetic and can be ignored, the overall sentiment is that they detract from the game's value, with players expressing frustration over the aggressive monetization practices typical of Ubisoft.
+Despite the option to avoid spending money, the presence of microtransactions in a full-price game has left a sour impression on many reviewers.

 • “Yes, it does have monetization, but you can totally play and enjoy this game without spending money at all.”

-• “The inclusion of microtransactions in a single-player game is intrusive, unnecessary, and greedy.”
+• “The presence of microtransactions in a single-player game is intrusive, unnecessary, and greedy.”

 • atmosphere